eerkankaaya/Doubly-Linked-List-Functions/README.md

-Bu proje java kullanılarak double linked list functions yapısıyla tasarlanmıştır.
-Double linked list kullanılarak database' de veri tutma amacıyla tasarlanmıştır.
+This project was designed with a double linked list functions structure using Java.
+It is designed to keep data in the database using a double linked list.